two-7182/synchrony/README.md

 What about the geometrical characteristics?
 Well, neurons which are spatially close to each other (and also look at the same part of the image - remember retinotopy) have stronger connections.
 And neurons which respond to similar angles also form stronger connections (Kohn & Smith, 2005).

+So, the neurons that are: a) next to each other, b) recognizing specific angles - should be connected more srongly.
+And this should lead to a better synchrony.

+## Our model
+We built a model of V1 area: a neural network, which consists of **Izhikevich** neurons (Izhikevich, 2003).
+What does it mean?
+The neuron has two intenal variables: `membrane potential` and `recovery variable`.
+The model operates over time: every time step (e.g. 1 millisecond) several things happen to each neuron:

+1. A neuron receives external input + some input from other neurons.
+2. It updates its internal variables `membrane potential` and `recovery variable` according to specific formulas.
+3. If the value of a `membrane potential` exceeds a certain activation threshold - the neuron produces a spike.
+4. After spiking both `membrane potential` and `recovery variable` are reset to initial values.

 ## References
+* Izhikevich, E. M. (2003).
+Simple model of spiking neurons. *IEEE Transactions on neural networks*, 14(6), 1569-1572.
 * Kohn, A., & Smith, M. A. (2005).
 Stimulus dependence of neuronal correlation in primary visual cortex of the macaque. *Journal of Neuroscience*, 25(14), 3661–3673.
 * Korndörfer, C., Ullner, E., García-Ojalvo, J., & Pipa, G. (2017).
 Cortical spike synchrony as a measure of input familiarity. *Neural computation*, 29(9), 2491-2510.
 * Stettler, D. D., Das, A., Bennett, J., & Gilbert, C. D. (2002).
 Lateral connectivity and contextual interactions in macaque primary visual cortex. *Neuron*, 36(4), 739–750.